Crash landing in Siberia, 2 killed, most survive | DW | 27.06.2019

 The airport structure hit was described as a "waste treatment facility building."

-The aircraft was reportedly operated by Angara Airlines based at Irkutsk, one of the largest cities in Siberia.
+The aircraft was reportedly operated by Angara Airlines based in Irkutsk, one of the largest cities in Siberia.

 Nizhneangarsk lies at the northern tip of Lake Baikal in a popular summer vacation region.